 Public Relations Journal is a free, web-based, open-access, quarterly academic journal presented by the Public Relations Society of America and the Institute for Public Relations dedicated to offering the latest public relations and communication-based research.
 In June 2017, IPR combined its “Research Journal of IPR” with the PRSA “PR Journal.”

-Volume 12: Issue 4 (September 2019)
+Volume 13: Issue 1 (November 2019)

-Tom Kelleher, Ph.D., University of Florida
+Melissa Dodd, Ph.D., APR, University of Central Florida